Paralegal Frequently Asked Questions (FAQ)

 Yes.
 However, the American Bar Association requires that any course

-substitutions be approved by the Program Coordinator in accordance with the ABA
+substitutions be approved by the Program Coordinator before starting the

 Does OCC’s Paralegal Program offer continuing paralegal education?